Caspar007/caspar007.github.io/README.md

 ---
 To build the repository, first place the add-on source folders for whichever add-ons you'd like to be contained in your Kodi repo inside this repository.
 For ease of updating included add-ons, the recommended method of doing this is via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which are supported by many Git clients, as well as the Git terminal.
-Example for VSCode: in the repo folder, run in the terminal: ['git submodule add https://github.com/jurialmunkey/plugin.video.themoviedb.helper.git']
+Example for VSCode: in the repo folder, run in the terminal: [git submodule add https://github.com/jurialmunkey/plugin.video.themoviedb.helper.git]

 The `_repo_xml_generator.py` script included in this repository with build `.zip` files for each included add-on, as well as generating the necessary `addons.xml` and `addons.xml.md5` files, so that Kodi can infer the contents of the repo.
 It is designed to handle multiple versions of Kodi (for example, to serve different add-ons to Leia than are served to Matrix), and single repositories that serve the same add-ons to all Kodi versions.